z2k-gwp/obsidian-z2k-daily-logs/README.md

 - (Future:) Create tomorrow's daily login ahead of time with many of the above methods

 #### - **Other Features**
-Even if you do not need the automated log creation feature, the plugin still has several additional features that can be of use:
+Even if you do not need the automated log creation features, the plugin still has several additional features that can be of use:
 - Supports [additional premade {{fields}} for autoreplacement](https://github.com/z2k-gwp/obsidian-z2k-daily-logs/wiki/Automated-Field-Replacements) (e.g. `timestamp`, `dayOfWeek`, `weekNum`)
 - Supports the ability to [create daily log files for other days besides today](https://github.com/z2k-gwp/obsidian-z2k-daily-logs/wiki/Creating-Past-Log-Files)
+- Supports more advanced log filenaming conventions (e.g. to help with naming if running daily logs alongside daily notes)
 - [Interoperability](https://github.com/z2k-gwp/obsidian-z2k-daily-logs/wiki/Interoperability-with-the-Daily-Notes-core-plugin) with the "Daily notes" core plugin
 - (Future:) Supports a cutoff time for those that work late at night
 - (Future:) Log Chains, a tool to set up a whole series of automated log events to pull data into your daily log as part of the automated systems.
 This gets you one step closer to a fully automated Quantified Self.